valleyjo/ChannelsDemo/README.md

 1) Provide a simpler interface over the ThirdPartyProducer for our specific use cases (imagine that ThirdPartyProducer is substantially more complicated)
 2) Provide a unit testable implementation of ProducerWrapper where we can add in extra functionality on top of the provided ThirdPartyProducer
 3) Provide deterministic unit tests for the ProducerWrapper

+Things I learned or learned more about while doing this project:
+1) System.Threading.Channels
+2) Syncronously testing asyncronous code
+3) Microsoft.Abstractions.Logging
+4) using a facade to adapt external code to your own interface
+5) using a factory to encapsulate resource creation logic